Which Games are Unaffected by Absolute Commitments?

-A natural question is whether or not games retain Stackelberg resilience when contracts are removed, i.e. whether or not $k$-resilience implies $(k-1)$-resilience.
-We call this property \emph{downward transitivity} and show that it holds in general for Stackelberg resilience. \begin{theorem}[Downward Transitivity] If a game is Stackelberg resilient when $k$ players have contracts, it is also Stackelberg resilient when $\ell$ players have contracts for any $\ell \leq k$. \end{theorem} We show this by showing the contrapositive statement: a game that is not $(k-1)$-resilient cannot be $k$-resilient.
-In other words, the addition of a $k^{\text{th}}$ contract cannot cause a return to the SPE of the original game without any contracts.
-The proof also implies a monotonicity property: once a player has a viable attack, that attack cannot be undermined by adding an additional contract when that contract is the final contract.
+Finally, a natural question is whether or not games retain Stackelberg resilience when one agent's ability to make absolute commitments is taken away, i.e. whether or not $k$-resilience implies $(k-1)$-resilience.
+We call this property \emph{downward closure} and show that it holds in general for Stackelberg resilience. \begin{theorem}[Downward Closure, \cref{thm:downward_trans}] If a game is Stackelberg resilient when $k$ agents can make self-executing strategies, it is also Stackelberg resilient when $\ell$ agents have this capacity for any $\ell \leq k$. \end{theorem} We show this by showing the contrapositive statement: a game that is not $(k-1)$-resilient cannot be $k$-resilient.
+The proof also implies a monotonicity property: once an agent has a viable attack, that attack cannot be undermined by adding an additional self-executing strategy when that commitment is the final one.

-Finally, we analyze two contracts from the literature for decentralized commerce \cite{bad_contract,good_contract}.
-We find that one of these contracts is indeed Stackelberg resilient, while the other one is not. \begin{theorem}[Non-Triviality] Stackelberg resilience is non-trivial.
-Specifically, there are two contracts for decentralized commerce, only one of which is resilient. \end{theorem} Essentially, in one of the contracts the seller may force the buyer to reject delivery of an item they actually received (causing the buyer to lose their deposit).
-This demonstrates that Stackelberg resilience is a non-trivial property and begs the question of which protocols can be implemented in a Stackelberg resilient manner.